I’m sure most of you know about the popular Elf on the Shelf by now.

 Days went by and still no elf.
 I kept assuming that I’d eventually find him, and after a while the kids stopped asking for him.
 Mommy-guilt BIG TIME!
 I thought that I should just buy another one, and I planned on it, but things just got busy and I’d keep forgetting to.
 Before we knew it, it was December 24th and one of the kids said, “I guess our elf isn’t coming.” and oh, I felt so bad.
 I really did.
 DARN THIS STUPID ELF on the SHELF thing!!
 So I explained that maybe the elf goes to another family on some years.
 And then Andrew said, “But WE named him Peter.
 He’s ours.”

 Ugh.
 I had nothing else.
+I failed, and there was no going back.

 However, the excitement of Santa’s arrival took over and the elf was soon forgotten.
 The kids woke up to presents galore and we had a very nice Christmas despite being Elf on the Shelfless.